Sung1Lim/sherlock-qa-bot/README.md

 curl -X POST "http://localhost:8000/ask" \
   -H "Content-Type: application/json" \
   -d '{
-    "question": "What is the significance of the hound of the Baskervilles?"
+    "question": "What is the significance of the hound of the Baskervilles?", "max_tokens": 300,
+    "temperature": 0.7
   }'
 ```